Regularization of birational actions of FW groups: Result and context

 \section{Result and context}

-Fix a ground algebraically closed field $\bfk$.
+Fix a ground algebraically closed field $\bfk$ (see Remark \ref{ground_field} as regards arbitrary ground fields).
 By {\bf prevariety} we mean a scheme over $\bfk$, locally of finite type over $\bfk$.
 That is, a prevariety is a topological space $X$, endowed with a sheaf of $\bfk$-algebras, that is locally isomorphic to an affine variety (namely $\mathrm{Spec}(A)$ for $A$ finitely generated $\bfk$-algebra with its structural sheaf).
 A prevariety is {\bf separated} if the diagonal embedding $X\to X\times X$ is a closed immersion (the product $\times$ is over $\mathrm{Spec}(\bfk)$).
 A {\bf variety} is a separated prevariety that is noetherian (equivalently, has a finite cover by affine open subsets).
 We do not assume it to be reduced.

 For groups, {\bf Property FW} is a combinatorial restriction on its actions.
-It notably holds for groups with Kazhdan's Property~T such as $\mathrm{SL}_3(\Z)$ and its finite index subgroups; see \S\ref{gen_prel} for the definition.
+It notably holds for groups with Kazhdan's Property~T such as $\mathrm{SL}_3(\Z)$ and its finite index subgroups; see \S\ref{sec_parta} for the definition.
 Here we prove the following, which solves \cite[Question 10.1]{CC}.

 \begin{thm} Let $X$ be an irreducible variety.
 Let $G$ be a group with Property FW and $G\to\Bir(X)$ a birational action.
-Then there an irreducible variety $Y$, a bi-regular action $G\to\Aut(X)$, and a $G$-equivariant birational transformation $X\dra Y$. \end{thm}
+Then there exist an irreducible variety $Y$, a bi-regular action $G\to\Aut(Y)$, and a $G$-equivariant birational transformation $X\dra Y$. \end{thm}

-In \cite{CC} in the case of (reduced) surfaces, a stronger assumption is obtained, namely that $Y$ can be chosen to be projective and smooth.
-However, this fails in dimension $\ge 3$: (at least) in characteristic zero the monomial copy of $\mathrm{SL}_3(\Z)$ in $\mathrm{Bir}(\mathbb{P}^3)$ cannot be regularized in a smooth projective model, according to classification results of Cantat and Zeghib \cite{CZ}.
-On the other hand, if $X$ is a normal variety, then $Y$ can be chosen to be quasi-projective, see Remark \ref{normal_qp}.
-Using results about finitely generated subgroups of automorphism groups of varieties \cite{BL}, this yields:
+\begin{rem} In \cite{CC} in the case of (reduced) surfaces, a stronger assumption is obtained, namely that $Y$ can be chosen to be projective and smooth.
+However, this fails in dimension $\ge 3$: (at least) in characteristic zero the monomial copy of $\mathrm{SL}_3(\Z)$ in $\mathrm{Bir}(\mathbb{P}^3)$ cannot be regularized in any projective model, according to classification results of Cantat and Zeghib \cite{CZ} in the smooth case, and therefore in general, using equivariant resolution of singularities.
+On the other hand, if $X$ is a normal variety, then $Y$ can be chosen to be quasi-projective, see Remark \ref{normal_qp}. \end{rem}